Sustainable Connections:

 • John Baker, Co-Chair, Clifton Community Council and members of the Sustainable Clifton working group: "Weaving Neighborhood Living and Learning: Sustainability Design and Ecovillage Education"

-Where: Adena Center at Webster University Louisville, KY Campus
+Where: Adena Center Louisville, KY Campus

 Directions: I-71 Exit 2, Zorn Ave. @ River Rd behind BP to the Galen Buiding, Second Floor.
 (Map)